Permafrost/Tundra/SERVICES.md

 * `$list` is a [java.util.List] object to prepend items to.
 If not specified, a new [java.util.List] object is automatically created.
-* `$items` is an `IData` document containing arbitrarily specified objects to be prepended to the list.
-The leaf values from the given document will be prepended in the order they appear.
+* `$items` is an `IData` document containing arbitrarily specified top-level objects to be prepended to the list.
+The values from the given document will be prepended in the order they appear.
 * `$class` is an optional Java class name that the list items to be prepended are required to be instances of.